What can I read?

 How will Independent Reading be graded?

-You will set a reading goal, based on your personal reading data, at the beginning of each trimester, and you will receive a grade on your progress toward meeting that goal.
-You will also be graded on one book talk and one book review each trimester.
+You will set a reading goal, based on your personal reading data, at the beginning of each quarter, and you will receive a grade on your progress toward meeting that goal.
+You will also be graded on one book project each quarter.
+I will also occasionally ask you to journal about your book, as an informal reading check.

 How much/when should I read?